alajmo/mani/README.md

 This will generate two files:

 - `mani.yaml`: contains projects and custom tasks.
-Any sub-directory that has a `.git` inside it will be included (add flag `--auto-discovery=false` to turn off this feature)
+Any sub-directory that has a `.git` inside it will be included (add the flag `--auto-discovery=false` to turn off this feature)
 - `.gitignore`: includes the projects specified in `mani.yaml` file

-It can be helpful to initialize the `mani` repository as a git repository, so that anyone can easily download the `mani` repository and run `mani sync` to clone all repositories and get the same project setup as you.
+It can be helpful to initialize the `mani` repository as a git repository so that anyone can easily download the `mani` repository and run `mani sync` to clone all repositories and get the same project setup as you.

 ### Common Commands